 Dorman Long was the largest steel and iron manufacturer in the British Empire, but is best known for its large structural engineering projects, such as the Sydney Harbour Bridge.

-Arthur John Dorman (1848 – 1931) was the son of a Kentish tanning yard owner.
+Arthur John Dorman (1848 – 1931) was born in Ashford, Kent, the son of a tanning yard owner.
 He relocated to Middlesbrough in the North East of England to serve an apprenticeship to E G Johnson of Richard Johnson & Co, iron producers, in 1866.

 Dorman was not afraid to get his hands dirty, and although his spectacles and Southern accent caused great amusement to his fellow puddlers, he earned their respect in undertaking their strenuous work.
 A straightforward and likeable man, he rose to the position of assistant manager.